Blood banana: Description

 Blood bananas are characterized by dark red patches of variable sizes on their dark green leaves.
 Their pseudostems are characteristically very slender.
 They bear small, slender fruits filled with grape-like seeds.

 Distribution

 Blood bananas are native to Java, Indonesia.
 They are notable for being one of the earliest banana subspecies to be spread by humans out of Southeast Asia.
-Introduced eastward to Africa, they became the ancestors for the genetically distinct and commercially important East African Highland bananas (Mutika/Lujugira subgroup of the AAA group).
+Introduced westward to Africa, they became the ancestors for the genetically distinct and commercially important East African Highland bananas (Mutika/Lujugira subgroup of the AAA group).

 It is probably the only seeded banana to ever be introduced into Hawaii before European contact.
 It is known as the maiʻa ʻoa in Hawaiian, though the name is also applied to the species Musa balbisiana, which was introduced later on.